DataExMachina-dev/side-eye-public/README.md

 ### Navigating between related goroutines

-Ex-Ray has the ability to link together frames from different goroutines (or, more generally, different entities from the collected data).
+Side-Eye has the ability to link together frames from different goroutines (or, more generally, different entities from the collected data).
 For example, an operation holding that is currently blocked trying to acquire a lock can be linked to the operation that is currently holding the lock.
 Or, a client-side